microsoft/OSPO/learning_resources/using-oss/investment-framework.md

 ## Who is this framework for?

-This framework is for anyone: researchers, businesses, non-profits, program/project manaagers, communities or others who want to get better at understanding how to support the continuity of their dependencies using industry-validated metrics.
+This framework is for anyone: researchers, businesses, non-profits, program/project managers, communities or others who want to get better at understanding how to support the continuity of their dependencies using industry-validated metrics.

 This framework is a teaching tool, a conversation starter, a way to plan, to set goals, and to measure but is not intended as a solutions-pitch.
 We hope that folks will share their experiences and contribute to the evolution.
 Paired with the [GitHub funding toolkit](https://github.com/sboysel/open-source-funding-toolkit), tracking investment and impact over time can be helpful for long-term discussions.